lagotto/lagotto/docs/roadmap.md

 Use the [standard webmention format](http://webmention.io/), feed in data around events.

-### Rails 4

-Rails 4 has been released more than a year ago, Rails 3.2.x will not receive any further bug fixes.
-In addition we are increasingly seeing Ruby gems that have Rails 4 as a dependency in the latest versions.
-And Rails 4.2 comes with [Active Job](http://edgeguides.rubyonrails.org/active_job_basics.html), a generic implementation of background workers.

 ## Data-Level Metrics (4.1 - December 2014)

 To fully support data-level metrics, the following changes need to be done in the Lagotto software: